damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 ```
 What does comprise the documentation of disposal instructions?

- 1. Identifying the disposable components or products
+ 1. Distinguishing the disposable and non-disposable components or products
+   - Recyclable: a process of turning waste into another form of new and reusable materials
+      - How to recycle the components or products?
-    - The components or products that are designed for single-use, which means they get discarded immediately after use.
+   - Non-recyclable: the components or products that are designed for single-use, which means they get discarded immediately after use.
+      - How to dispose the non-recyclable components or products?
+   - Conditionally recyclable: this tells you if any additional steps are required before recycling  the component or product.
+       - How to conditionally recycle the components or products?
  2. Identifying the material of disposable component or product.
     - Disposable products are most often made from
       - Polystyrene
       - Plastic
       - Cotton
       - etc.
-3. Distinguishing the disposal methods for each component or product including:
-   - Recyclable: a process of turning waste into another form of new and reusable materialsa process of turning waste into another form of new and reusable materials
-   - Non-recyclable
-   - Conditionally recyclable: this tells you if any additional steps are required before recycling  the component or product.
-4. Describing the environmental impacts
+3. Describing the environmental impacts
    - The negative consequences of the disposable products on the environment if sustainability isn't factored into disposal options.
-5. End of life of the product for disposing or recycling
+4. End of life of the product for disposing or recycling
-6. Determining what material can be recycled many times
+5. Determining what material can be recycled many times

 How to visualize the process of disposal?
  1. Images